Brehon B. Somervell

 After the war he served in various engineering assignments.
-From 1936 to 1940 Somervell was head of the Works Project Administration in New York City, where he was responsible for a series of Great Depression relief works, including the construction of LaGuardia Airport.
+From 1936 to 1940 Somervell was head of the Works Progress Administration in New York City, where he was responsible for a series of Great Depression relief works, including the construction of LaGuardia Airport.

-As head of the Construction Division of the Quartermaster Corps in 1941, Somervell took charge of the construction of a series of camps to house the large numbers of draftees who entering into the Army.
+As head of the Construction Division of the Quartermaster Corps in 1941, Somervell took charge of the construction of a series of camps to house the large numbers of draftees entering the Army.
 Once again, Somervell was able to deliver vital projects on time.
 The most enduring of these projects was the Pentagon, which is today one of the most recognizable buildings in the world.
 From 1942 to 1945, Somervell commanded the Army Service Forces, the logistical arm of the United States Army.

 Early life

 Brehon Burke Somervell was born on 9 May 1892 in Little Rock, Arkansas, the only child of William Taylor Somervell, a physician, and wife Mary née Burke, a schoolteacher.
 The two of them opened Belcourt Seminary, a girls' finishing school in Washington, D.C., in 1906.

 Somervell was appointed to the United States Military Academy at West Point, New York by Congressman Charles C. Reid of Arkansas.
-He entered West Point in 1910 and graduated sixth out of the 106 cadets in the class of 1914.
+He entered West Point in 1910 and graduated sixth out of the 107 cadets in the class of 1914.
 Like other high-ranking cadets of the period, he was commissioned a second lieutenant in the United States Army Corps of Engineers.
-Fellow graduates included future general officers such as Carl Spaatz, Frank W. Milburn, Ralph Royce, John B. Anderson, Charles P. Gross, Harold Francis Loomis, Vicente Lim, Jens A. Doe, Orlando Ward, James L. Bradley, Harry C. Ingles, and Harold R. Bull.
+Fellow graduates included men such as William H. Holcombe, James B. Cress, Charles P. Gross, Robert W. Crawford, Dabney O. Elliott, Arthur R. Harris, LaRhett L. Stuart, John B. Anderson, Harry C. Ingles, James L. Bradley, John H. Woodberry, Harold F. Loomis, Carl Spaatz, Harold R. Bull, Charles M. Milliken, Joseph W. Byron, Paul C. Paschal, Francis R. Kerr, Vicente Lim, Sylvester D. Downs Jr., Orlando Ward, Benjamin G. Weir, Ralph Royce, William O. Ryan, Frank W. Milburn, John B. Thompson and Jens A. Doe.
+All of them would later rise to the rank of brigadier general or higher in their later military careers.